Skip to main content

 I've celebrated Songkran multiple times across Bangkok, Chiang Mai, and Phuket — and every year it still catches me off-guard.
 Songkran is Thailand's New Year festival, a national holiday that falls on April 13–15 each year.
 It's the most important holiday on the Thai calendar: bigger than Christmas, more joyful than any other celebration I've experienced anywhere in the world.
 What started centuries ago as a gentle Buddhist merit-making tradition — pouring scented water over Buddha images and elders' hands — has evolved into the world's largest water fight.
 For three to five days, the entire country shuts down and the streets become a carnival of water guns, pickup trucks mounted with barrels, and strangers drenching each other with ice-cold water.
 But underneath the chaos, the spiritual heart of Songkran is very much alive.
 This guide covers everything you need to plan your Songkran trip: official dates, the best cities to celebrate, what to wear, how to stay safe, where to experience traditional ceremonies, and the food you shouldn't miss.

-Songkran 2026: Official Dates & Schedule
+Songkran Official Dates & Schedule

 Songkran spans three official days, each with its own name and significance.
 April 13 is Wan Sangkhan Loy (also National Elderly Day), when Thai families clean their homes, prepare offerings, and pay respect to elders.
 April 14 is Wan Nao, the day between the old and new year — a family day for preparation and temple visits.
 April 15 is Wan Payawan, Thai New Year's Day itself, when people visit temples to make merit, bathe Buddha images, and perform the rod nam dam hua ceremony (pouring scented water over elders' hands to ask for blessings).

-Major Songkran events in 2026 include the Siam Songkran Music Festival at Sanam Luang in central Bangkok, which combines international headliner DJs with traditional cultural performances and water play.
+Major recurring Songkran events include the Siam Songkran Music Festival at Sanam Luang in central Bangkok, which combines international headliner DJs with traditional cultural performances and water play.
 The S2O Songkran Music Festival is another major event with massive stages and water cannons synced to the music.
 Both events sell tickets in advance and draw tens of thousands of people.

-Key dates for 2026: Official holidays April 13–15 (Monday–Wednesday).
-Most offices close April 11–16.
+Key dates each year: Official holidays April 13–15.
+Most offices close April 11–17.
 Water fights peak April 13–15 in Bangkok, April 12–15 in Chiang Mai.
 Pattaya's Wan Lai extends to April 19.

 The History & Meaning of Songkran